 versions of applications that you don’t already have in the

-your friend, but a few annotated examples and discussion of the more common
+friend, but a few annotated examples and discussion of the more common usage

 To build a single version of a single application, you could run the following:

-If the build above was succesful, two files will have been placed in the
+If the build above was successful, two files will have been placed in the

 The first is the (unsigned) APK.
 You could sign this with a debug key and push it direct to your device or an emulator for testing.
 The second is a source tarball containing exactly the source that was used to generate the binary.